Skip to main content

 With Cerby, you have a secure and controlled way to collaborate with external parties, such as contractors, agencies, vendors, and clients, through Partners.

-This feature helps you and your company support sharing access to your items and Apps with collaborators who don't belong to your domain and don’t have access to your Cerby workspace via an account provisioned by your identity provider (IdP).
+This feature helps you and your company support sharing access to your items and business hub integrations with collaborators who don't belong to your domain and don’t have access to your Cerby workspace through your identity provider (IdP), such as Okta or Entra ID.

-After adding a partner to your Cerby workspace, access of external collaborators to items and seat-based and paid social apps is centrally managed through Cerby, providing your company complete control over the items and apps and visibility into their usage.
+After adding a partner to your Cerby workspace, access to your items and seat-based and paid social apps is centralized in Cerby.
+Therefore, your company retains control over these items and apps, and gains visibility into their usage by external collaborators.
+We understand that, for you, having visibility of end-user actions is a significant effort in preventing security risks and facilitating effective collaboration.

-Figure 1 shows the Partners view in the Cerby web app dashboard, where you can manage your partnerships.
+Figure 1 shows the Partners page in the Cerby web app dashboard, where you can manage your partnerships.

 Screenshot of the Cerby web app dashboard.
-The Partners view is displayed with the Add a partner dialog box located at the right side of the page
+The Partners page is displayed with the Add a partner dialog box on top of it

 Figure 1.
 Partners view in the Cerby web app dashboard